andreabbondanza/vscode-iisee/README.md

 or you can start server by right __mouse__ click and select the "Start server" voice.
 In this case, the path for the execution will be the folder where you've clicked.

+### Start server from script
+You can start the server and the current opened script directly by the (F1 with IIS-EE: "Start ISS Express server from current file") command.

 __NOTE:__ This will __NOT__ override the running folder in the settings.

 ### Stop server